albertkx/Berkeley-Crossword-Solver/README.md

 ## Running the Solver

 The easiest way to get started is to run our pretrained checkpoints.
 Our solver is built to run either on a `.json` [formatted puzzle](https://www.xwordinfo.com/JSON/) or `.puz` files from the New York Times.
-This requires a GPU.
+[Here](https://github.com/albertkx/Berkeley-Crossword-Solver/blob/b319762a1c2fcebac3373adcbc43dbb959c2aafc/solver/Mar2321.puz) is a sample `.puz` file from the NYT.
+Running the solver requires a GPU.

 To run on a `.json` puzzle:
 ```python3